-The requirements for which employers need to obtain Workers' Compensation vary by state—check out this article for more information about each state's requirements.
+The requirements for which employers need to obtain Workers' Compensation vary by state.

-At this time, Gusto does not support the capability to input workers' compensation coverage for 1099 contractors.
+At this time, Gusto does not support the capability to enter workers' compensation coverage for 1099 contractors.
 If your company needs this type of coverage, work with NEXT Insurance directly.

 When you set up workers' compensation insurance in Gusto, we collect various business, employee, and payment information.
 This information is securely shared with NEXT Insurance, who works with insurance providers to get you the best quote and enroll you in a new policy without ever leaving Gusto.